 The Human Rights Commissioner's Office (HRCO) is the Board's arms-length office for addressing matters specific to Ontario's Human Rights Code and the Board's Human Rights Policy #240.

-Confidentiality governs all communications with the HRCO.
-The HRCO is intended to be a safe, neutral and confidential space for all members of the Board community to bring forward concerns related to discrimination and harassment.
 All communication with the HRCO is considered private and confidential.
+The HRCO is intended to be a safe, neutral and confidential space for all members of the Board community.

 Our Commitment to Human Rights

 The HRCO is committed to building learning and working environments that are free from discrimination and harassment.
 Our responsibilities to the YRDSB community include (but are not limited to):

 Receiving and responding to human rights complaints, concerns and/or matters brought forward by a member of the Board community;

 Overseeing the Board's compliance with the Accessibility for Ontarians with Disabilities Act (AODA);